What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 V6 lateral wall of the left ventricle

-Considering all of the above, you can learn how to decipher the tape at least according to the simplest parameters.
-Although many serious deviations in the work of the heart will be visible to the naked eye, even with this set of knowledge.
+Taking into account all of the above, you can learn how to decipher a tape using at least the simplest parameters.
+Although many serious abnormalities in the functioning of the heart will be visible to the naked eye even with this set of knowledge.

-For clarity, we will describe some of the most disappointing diagnoses so that you can simply visually compare the norm and deviations from it.
+For clarity, we will describe several of the most disappointing diagnoses so that you can simply visually compare the norm and deviations from it.

 Judging by this ECG, the diagnosis will be disappointing.
-Here, from the positive, only the duration of the Q-R-S interval, which is normal.
+The only positive thing here is the duration of the Q-R-S interval, which is normal.

 In leads V2 - V6 we see ST elevation.

 This is the result acute transmural ischemia(AMI) of the anterior wall of the left ventricle.
-Q waves are seen in the anterior leads.
+Q waves are visible in the anterior leads.

-On this tape, we see a conduction disturbance.
-However, even with this fact, acute anterior-septal myocardial infarction against the background of blockade of the right leg of the bundle of His.
+On this tape we see a conduction disturbance.
+However, even with this fact it is noted acute anteroseptal myocardial infarction against the background of right bundle branch block.

 The right chest leads dismantle the S-T elevation and positive T waves.

-Rimm - sinus.
-Here, there are high regular R waves, the pathology of the Q waves in the posterolateral sections.
+Rhythm - sinus.
+There are high, regular R waves, and pathology of the Q waves in the posterolateral regions.

-Visible deviation ST in I, aVL, V6.
-All this indicates a posterolateral myocardial infarction with coronary heart disease (CHD).
+Deviation visible ST in I, aVL, V6.
+All this indicates posterolateral myocardial infarction with coronary heart disease (CHD).

-Thus, the signs of myocardial infarction on the ECG are:
+Thus, the signs of myorcardial infarction on the ECG are:

 • tall T wave